Jackstraw Inference for AJIVE Data Integration: TCGA Breast Cancer Data

-For joint components 2 (middle) and 3 (bottom) in Figure \ref{heatmap}, the Her2 subtype (colored magenta) is also very clear.
-The strongest projections (strongest colors) on joint component 2 are observed in chromosomes 8 (chocolate), 17 (light mocha), and 20 (orange).
-As stated in \cite{weigman2012basal}, chr8q is mostly amplified in Her2 subtypes, which is consistent with the fact that the Her2 columns are the reddest in chr8q for the middle panel and the bluest for the bottom middle panel.
-Chr20 is amplified the most in LumB (cyan) and was seen to be LumB enriched in \cite{weigman2012basal}.

-Another interesting question is: how do these jackstraw significant features (genes/copy number regions) improve our ability for subtype separation?
-This is assessed using the Direction-Projection-Permutation high dimensional hypothesis test (DiProPerm) \cite{wei2016direction}, \cite{yang2021visual} to quantify subtype separations based on different feature sets.
-Test results are on the scale of Z-score.
-Error bars are included to reflect the simulated variation of the Z-score using balanced permutations as explained in Section 3.2 in \cite{yang2021visual}.
-Each error bar in Figure \ref{ci} shows the confidence interval of the Z-score of each test, where a large Z-score indicates more significance.
+Next we investigate feature selection using jackstraw.
+In particular, we study classification by comparing the results based on each of jackstraw significant features, jackstraw non-significant features and all features.
+Significance is assessed using the Direction-Projection-Permutation high dimensional hypothesis test (DiProPerm) \cite{wei2016direction}, \cite{yang2021visual} to quantify subtype separations based on different feature sets.
+Test results are on the scale of Population Difference Criterion (PDC) as defined in \cite{yang2021visual}.
+PDC works on the scale of Gaussian Z-score, so larger than 2 gives statistical significance with larger values reflecting stronger significance.
+Error bars are included to reflect the simulated variation of the PDC using balanced permutations as explained in Section 3.2 in \cite{yang2021visual}.
+Each error bar in Figure \ref{ci} shows the confidence interval of the PDC of each test, where a large PDC indicates more significance.

-In each panel of Figure \ref{ci}, we quantify the amount of separation between subtypes and corresponding components indicated in the titles using the three feature subsets of the input GE data:
+In each panel of Figure \ref{ci}, we quantify the amount of separation between subtypes and corresponding components indicated in the titles using each of the three feature subsets as the input GE data:

-\begin{itemize} \item[1] All 20249 features (shown as `All' in the left) \item[2] jackstraw significant features for each joint component (shown as `Sig.' in the middle) \item[3] Non-significant features for each joint component (shown as `Non.sig' in the right) \end{itemize}
+\begin{itemize} \item[1] All 20249 features (shown as `All' in the left) \item[2] Jackstraw significant features for each joint component (shown as `Sig.' in the middle) \item[3] Non-significant features for each joint component (shown as `Non.sig' in the right) \end{itemize}